topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 - The weight of extender can be adjusted for each device class.

 Cons:
-- Requires to modify the scheduler policy depending on volume groups
+- The settings of scheduler policy are complicated and must be rewritten according to your environment.

 #### A-2) insert multiple annotations